10Drenth/monogame-aseprite/docs/getting-started/animated-sprite-class.md

 ```

 ## Conclusion
 The `AnimatedSprite` class provides a quick out-of-the-box solution that takes advantage of the `AsepriteDocument` imported to create sprite animations in your game.
 It doesn't require an `AsepriteDocument`, providing methods you can use to set it all up manuallly.
-To do this, or f you would like a more indepth look at the `AnimatedSprite` class, check out the [API Documentation](/api/animatedsprite).
+To do this, or if you would like a more indepth look at the `AnimatedSprite` class, check out the [API Documentation](/api/animatedsprite).